USMNT Announces 26-Man Roster and Prepares for World Cup in New Jersey

 Key Facts

-- Some resale World Cup tickets are now available for a few hundred dollars.
+- Some resale tickets are available for a few hundred dollars, but overall costs can exceed $2000 to see certain teams.

-- Brazil's World Cup base camp will be at the Columbia Park Training Facility in Morris Township, New Jersey.
+- The USMNT will use the Columbia Park Training Facility in Morris Township, New Jersey as its base camp in the coming weeks.

 What Happened